 MW of requested increase in ERIS of an existing facility, as calculated from the baseline ERIS (as defined in Section 30.3.1 of this Attachment X – for temperature-sensitive machines, provide the summer and winter MW vs. temperature curves for both gross MW and net MW corresponding to the requested net MW values provided above):

-6. General description of the proposed project (e.g.: describe type/size/number/general configuration of the proposed generator units, merchant transmission, transformers, feeders, lines leading to the proposed point of interconnection(s), breakers, etc.):
+6. General description of the proposed project (e.g.: describe type/size/number/general configuration of the proposed generator units, transmission, transformers, feeders, lines leading to the proposed point of interconnection(s), breakers, etc.):

 7. Attach a conceptual breaker one-line diagram and a project location geo map.;